MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### activity_counts_metrics plugin

 [**activity_counts_metrics plugin**](kusto/query/activity-counts-metrics-plugin.md): Calculates useful activity metrics (total count values, distinct count values, distinct count of new values, and aggregated distinct count).
-Metrics are calculated for each time window, then they are compared, and aggregated to and with all previous time windows.
+Metrics are calculated for each time window, then they're compared, and aggregated to and with all previous time windows.

 The following query analyzes user adoption by calculating daily activity counts.